prushkaworks/.github/profile/README.md

 ## Prushkaworks

 Repository for a student project.
-We make the application a kanban board
+We are making a kanban board application.